-Solution #2: relocate MHP parsing behind AVMR syntax and remove dependency between MHP and MVD.
+Solution #2: relocate MHP parsing behind AMVR syntax and remove dependency between MHP and MVSD

-In this solution, mh_pred_data() syntaxes are followed AMVR syntax and dependency between MHP and MVD is removed.
-It means that the parsing problem by abovementioned dependency #1 is removed while retaining conditions between MHP and AMVR.
+In this solution, mh_pred_data() syntaxes are followed AMVR syntax and dependency between MHP and MVSD is removed.
+It means that dependency #1 in Figure 1-1 is removed while retaining conditions between MHP and AMVR with correct dependency.
 Figure 2-1 shows the proposed solution to fix the problem.